barbenhamou/NetflixProject/Wiki/AndroidApp/Signup&Login.md

 ![](../../PreviewImages/Android/GuestPage.png)

 # Signing up
 This is the sign-up page:

 ![](../../PreviewImages/Android/Signup.png)

-You need to choose your username and a strong password, enter you information, and you can also upload a profile picture if you'd like.
+You need to choose your username and a strong password, enter your information, and you can also upload a profile picture if you'd like.

 After signing up, you will be notified that your account has been created, and transfered into the login page.